Identifying city influence spheres in Germany ¶

 from matplotlib import colors

-from IPython.display import clear_output, display, HTML
+from IPython.display import clear_output, display, HTML, Markdown, Code

 from bokeh.models import HoverTool, FuncTickFormatter, FixedTicker